astropy/astropy-APEs/APE2.rst

 The guidelines in relation to API changes and backward compatibility are as follows:

 * API changes (i.e., modifications as opposed to additions) should only be carried out in major releases.
 * Any API changes should be preceded by deprecation warnings that should be visible to users in at least one minor release cycle prior to the API change being carried out.
+* API changes should be documented, with clear guidance on what is changing, why the change is being made, and how to migrate existing code to the new behavior.
 * New deprecations should not be introduced in bugfix releases - this will ensure that deprecations will therefore be emitted for at least 6 months before a major release.